espruino/EspruinoDocs/modules/ws.md

 Send Message
 -----------

-At any time during a session you can publish a message to the broker.
-A topic must be provided to allow the broker to deliver the message to any client with a subscription that matches that topic.
+At any time during a session you can publish a message to the server.
 ```js
   var message = "hello world";
   socket.send(message);